hodor/ae-mcp/README.md

 ### 6. Start Using

-Start chatting with Claude!
-The MCP server is running automatically through Claude Desktop.
+Start chatting with your MCP client!
+The MCP server will communicate with After Effects through the WebSocket connection.

 ## Available Tools